Policies

 Our structure

 Bath Spa University is a higher education corporation established pursuant to the Education Reform Act 1988.
-It is also an exempt charity regulated by the Office for Students.
+It is also an exempt charity, registered with and regulated by the Office for Students.
 The University's principal place of business is at Newton Park, Newton St Loe, Bath BA2 9BN.
-The University has approximately 900 employees, the majority of which are based in the United Kingdom.
+The University has approximately 1000 employees, the majority of which are based in the United Kingdom.

-The University has two subsidiary companies, Bath Spa U Limited and Bath Spa Venues Limited.
-The annual turnover of the consolidated accounts of the University is in the region of £80,454,000.
+The University has a subsidiary company, Bath Spa U Limited.
+The annual turnover of the consolidated accounts of the University is in the region of £145.8m.

 We have a zero tolerance to slavery and human trafficking.
 The University maintains policies relating to procurement, sustainability, equality, wellbeing and diversity which together form a robust institutional effort to combat slavery and human trafficking.
 Where relevant, our policies extend to our suppliers in expectations of adherence to external regulations and University principles.